AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

    ![](assets/message-center_enrichment-join.png)

+   >[!NOTE]
+   >
+   >If you define a condition that could enable to select several recipients (such as a field that can have the same value for several profiles), no more than one profile will be targeted.

 1. In this example, we reconcile the **[!UICONTROL Last name]** and the **[!UICONTROL First name]** fields with the corresponding fields in the **[!UICONTROL Profile]** resource.

    ![](assets/message-center_enrichment-join-fields.png)